Bwaite43/bwaite-github.io/_tabs/about.md

 >February 2020 - Present

+>Architected and Established the State of Indiana's AWS Ecosystem

->Responsible for the creation of the State of Indiana’s AWS environment.
-Served as the technical and business
+>Infrastructure Leadership: Took the helm in designing and deploying the State of Indiana's AWS infrastructure, setting the foundation for future cloud-based initiatives.

->professional to help Agencies migrate workloads to AWS.
-Created State Cloud strategies and process to ensure
->successful cloud transitions.
-Worked with State contracting and procurement process to ensure AWS services
->and partners were available for all State resources to consume.
-Created and maintained project related
->documentation (Statement of work documents, Proof of concept documents, technical design documents).
->Implemented various big data , highly available and scalable systems with cloud formation using services such
->as Route53, EC2, S3, SNS and RDS.
+>Agency Collaboration: Acted as the primary technical and business liaison, guiding agencies through the intricacies of AWS migration.
+This ensured that each migration was tailored to the agency's unique needs, resulting in optimized performance and cost savings.

+>Strategic Cloud Roadmap: Developed and implemented state-wide cloud strategies.
+These blueprints not only facilitated smooth transitions to the cloud but also ensured that the state's digital assets were future-proofed against evolving technological landscapes.

+>Procurement Partnership: Worked hand-in-hand with the state's contracting and procurement teams.
+This collaboration ensured that every state department had unhindered access to the full suite of AWS services, as well as the expertise of affiliated partners.

+>Documentation Excellence: Took ownership of creating a comprehensive set of project documents.
+From Statements of Work to Technical Design blueprints, every piece of documentation was meticulously crafted to provide clarity and direction for all stakeholders.

+>Big Data & Scalability: Pioneered the development of robust big data solutions on the AWS platform.
+By leveraging services like Route53, EC2, S3, SNS, and RDS, I ensured that these systems were not only highly available but also scalable to meet the state's growing data needs.

 ### Deputy IT Director - Indiana Office of Technology

 >July 2016 - February 2020

+>Steered the State of Indiana's Windows, Unix, and Operational Security Divisions

->Responsible for the management, strategy and execution of the State of Indiana’s Windows, Unix, and
+>Holistic Management: Assumed comprehensive responsibility for the strategy, management, and successful execution of the State of Indiana’s Windows, Unix, and Operational Security teams.
+This role required a balance of technical acumen, leadership, and strategic foresight.

->Operational Security teams.
-Managed a 5 million dollar budget for the department that oversaw many technical
+>Budgetary Oversight: Managed a substantial $10 million budget, ensuring fiscal responsibility while overseeing a myriad of technical projects.
+This involved meticulous allocation of funds, tracking expenditures, and ensuring maximum ROI for every dollar spent.

->projects, requisition of procurements, contracts and statement of work for vendors and State workers.
-Developed
+>Procurement & Vendor Relations: Orchestrated the requisition of procurements, contracts, and statements of work, acting as the primary liaison between vendors and State workers.
+This ensured that all engagements were transparent, beneficial, and aligned with the state's objectives.

->and implemented polices and goals for the department to improve services such as, the States server build
->process by using automation.
-Improved the State of Indiana external defence with geo-blocking, DDOS and ipintelligence strategy.
-Worked
->with every State Agency to ensure successful business driven applications
->launches were a success.
+>Policy & Goal Setting: Pioneered the development and implementation of departmental policies and objectives.
+A notable achievement was the revamp of the State's server build process, integrating automation to enhance efficiency and reduce human error.

+>Cybersecurity Enhancements: Elevated the State of Indiana's external defense mechanisms by introducing geo-blocking, DDoS mitigation, and IP intelligence strategies.
+These initiatives fortified the state's digital boundaries, ensuring data integrity and minimizing vulnerabilities.

+>Inter-Agency Collaboration: Engaged proactively with every State Agency, playing a pivotal role in ensuring that business-driven application launches were executed flawlessly.
+This involved understanding each agency's unique needs, coordinating resources, and ensuring technical compatibility.

 ### Senior System Administrator - Indiana Office of Technology

 >October 2012 - July 2016

->Responsible for the technical design , planning , implementation, and the highest level of performance tuning
->and recovery procedures for mission critical enterprise systems for FSSA Division of Family Resources.
-Served as
->a technical expert in the area of system administration, security patches, NetScaler proxy configuration/load
->balancing and firewall configuration to meet NIST, MARS-E 2.0, HIPAA standards.
-Developed State of Indiana
->first Global load site balancing configuration for disaster recovery efforts.
+>Senior Systems Administrator for FSSA's Essential Public Assistance Platforms

+>Diverse System Management: As the Senior Systems Administrator, I was at the helm of FSSA's pivotal public assistance systems, encompassing SNAP, TANF, Medicaid, and Hip 2.0.
+This role required a comprehensive understanding of each platform's nuances and the capability to ensure their uninterrupted operation.

+>Extensive Server Oversight: Commanded the management and maintenance of an expansive array of over 500 servers.
+This vast infrastructure included the deployment and optimization of complex applications such as Oracle RAC, IBM Websphere, and Citrix Netscaler, ensuring they delivered peak performance consistently.

+>Performance Mastery: Championed the zenith of performance tuning for these indispensable systems.
+Beyond just maintaining optimal operation, I also architected and implemented recovery strategies to ensure system resilience and rapid recovery in the face of potential disruptions.

+>Technical Expertise & Consultancy: Recognized within the division as the paramount technical authority, especially in areas like system administration, security patching, and intricate system configurations.
+My counsel was pivotal in navigating intricate challenges and elevating the division's technical capabilities.

+>Security & Compliance Leadership: Spearheaded the meticulous configuration of our systems to align with rigorous standards such as NIST, MARS-E 2.0, and HIPAA.
+This entailed a blend of NetScaler proxy configurations, adept load balancing, and firewall setups, ensuring the division's digital assets remained both secure and compliant.

+>Innovative Disaster Recovery: Paved the way for the State of Indiana by developing its first-ever Global load site balancing configuration.
+This avant-garde initiative was a testament to proactive planning, designed explicitly to fortify the state's disaster recovery mechanisms.

 # RCR Technology